andyL89/volunteer_tracker/README.md

 * Go to ( https://github.com/andyL89/volunteer_tracker ).

-*  Navigate to the code button on the github website.
+*  Navigate to the green 'code' button on the repository webpage.

 * Click on the code button to open the menu.

-- Copy the HTTPS code by clicking the clipboard next to the link.
+- Copy the HTTPS code by clicking the clipboard icon to the right of the link.

 - Within your Bash terminal navigate to your desired location by using cd followed by your desired directory.